collabskus/sambar/Docs/Basics.md

 Right clicking anywhere on the bar will open a context menu containing the option to exit.

 You can also kill `sambar.exe` from the task manager or by running `taskkill /IM sambar.exe` from cmd/pwsh.
-Even while running the terminal, since the bar window runs on its own UI thread the `Main()` returns immediately, so `Ctrl-C` wont work to kill sambar.
+Even while running the terminal, since the it is basically a wpf app the console returns immediately, so `Ctrl-C` wont work to kill sambar.

 # Widgets